-Numerator: For the reporting month, patients from the denominator are also included in the numerator if they have a spKt/V >=1.2.
-The last spKt/V value reported, not including missing, expired, and not performed, is selected when multiple values are reported in the month.
+Numerator: For the reporting month, patients from the denominator are also included in the numerator if they have a weekly Kt/Vurea >= 1.7.
+If no weekly Kt/Vurea value is reported for a given patient in a month, the most recent peritoneal dialysis weekly Kt/Vurea value in the prior 3 months is applied to the calculation for that month.
 S.15.
 Sampling (If measure is based on a sample, provide instructions for obtaining the sample and guidance on minimum sample size.)
 IF an instrument-based performance measure (e.g., PRO-PM), identify whether (and how) proxy responses are allowed.
-N/A

-S.16.
-Survey/Patient-reported data (If measure is based on a survey or instrument, provide instructions for data collection and quidance on minimum response rate.)
+N/A S.16.
+Survey/Patient-reported data (If measure is based on a survey or instrument, provide instructions for data collection and guidance on minimum response rate.)
 Specify calculation of response rates to be reported with performance measure results.

-S.17.
+N/A S.17.
 Data Source (Check ONLY the sources for which the measure is SPECIFIED AND TESTED).
 If other, please describe in S.18.

-Claims, Registry Data
+Claims, Registry Data S.18.

-S.18.
 Data Source or Collection Instrument (Identify the specific data source/data collection instrument (e.g. name of database, clinical registry, collection instrument, etc., and describe how data are collected.)
 IF instrument-based, identify the specific instrument(s) and standard methods, modes, and languages of administration.
 For the analyses supporting this submission, the measure is calculated using CROWNWeb as the primary data source for the Kt/V values used to determine the numerator.
 If a patient's Kt/V data are missing in CROWNWeb, Kt/V values from Medicare claims are used as an additional source for obtaining that information.
 Please see the attached data dictionary for a list of specific data elements that are used from each data source.
 S.19.
-Data Source or Collection Instrument (available at measure-specific Web page URL identified in S.1 OR in attached appendix at A.1)

-No data collection instrument provided

-- S.20.
-Level of Analysis (Check ONLY the levels of analysis for which the measure is SPECIFIED AND TESTED) Facility - S.21.
-Care Setting (Check ONLY the settings for which the measure is SPECIFIED AND TESTED)
+Data Source or Collection Instrument (available at measure-specific Web page URL identified in S.1 OR in attached appendix at A.1) No data collection instrument provided S.20.
+Level of Analysis (Check ONLY the levels of analysis for which the measure is SPECIFIED AND TESTED) Facility S.21.
+Care Setting (Check ONLY the settings for which the measure is SPECIFIED AND TESTED) Other If other: Dialysis Facility S.22.

-Other

-If other: Dialysis Facility

-S.22.
 COMPOSITE Performance Measure - Additional Specifications (Use this section as needed for aggregation and weighting rules, or calculation of individual performance measures if not individually endorsed.)

-2. Validity - See attached Measure Testing Submission Form

-0249_testing_01072019.docx

-2.1 For maintenance of endorsement

-Reliability testing: If testing of reliability of the measure score was not presented in prior submission(s), has reliability testing of the measure score been conducted?
+N/A 2.
+Validity - See attached Measure Testing Submission Form 0318_testing_01072019.docx 2.1 For maintenance of endorsement Reliability testing: If testing of reliability of the measure score was not presented in prior submission(s), has reliability testing of the measure score been conducted?
 If yes, please provide results in the Testing attachment.
 Please use the most current version of the testing attachment (v7.1).
 Include information on all testing conducted (prior testing as well as any new testing); use red font to indicate updated testing.

-Yes

-2.2 For maintenance of endorsement
+Yes 2.2 For maintenance of endorsement testing as well as any new testing); use red font to indicate updated testing.

 Has additional empirical validity testing of the measure score been conducted?
 If yes, please provide results in the Testing attachment.
 Please use the most current version of the testing attachment (v7.1).
-Include information on all testing conducted (prior testing as well as any new testing); use red font to indicate updated testing.
+Include information on all testing conducted (prior